 The Sandra Day O'Connor College of Law has established law student exchange programs with the Universidad Torcuato Di Tella School of Law (Buenos Aires, Argentina), the University of Victoria School of Law (British Columbia, Canada), and Universita Bocconi School of Law (Milan, Italy).

-EDUCATIONAL OBJECTICE - Arizona State University as an institution recognizes the growing importance of international study for well-educated students as evidenced by its' goal to increase student study abroad in the coming years.
+EDUCATIONAL OBJECTIVE - Arizona State University as an institution recognizes the growing importance of international study for well-educated students as evidenced by its' goal to increase student study abroad in the coming years.
 "ASU is committed to graduating global citizens, and study abroad is one distinct way to encourage intercultural growth and development, throughout the world and the local community," said Robert Page, ASU Provost.
 "Studying abroad enhances students' educational experiences and their understanding of different cultures and countries."

 More specifically the College of Law encourages students to consider studying abroad because global perspective can be an important aspect of a law student's professional preparation.
 Why pursue legal study abroad?